 With Red Hat® JBoss® Data Grid—an in-memory, distributed, NoSQL datastore solution—your applications can access, process, and analyze data at in-memory speed to deliver a superior user experience.

 An in-memory data grid is a distributed data management system for application data that:

-- Uses memory (RAM) to store information for very fast, low-latency response time and high throughput.
+- Uses memory (RAM) to store information for very fast, low-latency response time and very high throughput.

-In-memory data grids are a perfect solution to dramatically boost application performance and scale of new and existing applications.
-The technical advantages of in-memory data grids provide business benefits in the form of faster decision making, greater productivity, and improved customer experience.
+The technical advantages of in-memory data grid (IMDGs) provide business benefits in the form of faster decision-making, greater productivity, and improved customer engagement and experience.

 Quickly access your data through fast, low-latency data processing using memory (RAM) and distributed parallel execution.

 Achieve linear scalability with data partitioning and distribution across cluster nodes.